 Post-import checks and ongoing monitoring

-Right after you do the last import, do full reconciliations: trial balance, P&L, Balance Sheet and Bank Recons.
+Right after you do the last import, do full reconciliations: Trial balance, P&L, Balance Sheet and Bank Recons.
 Check to see if there are discrepancies like missing transactions or grand totals that fail to square with legacy reports.
 Put someone on monitoring for a few weeks, and collect any corrective actions made.
 Then if needed schedule a second import for any items not in the batch, not manually tweaking to eliminate audit trail.

 Document and improve the process